This agreement allows you to receive financial aid for courses taken at another school which are required as part of your degree program at ETSU.

-Make sure that all needed paperwork is completed and submitted to the Office of Financial Aid at ETSU before the deadline for the semester of the Consortium Agreement:
+Make sure that all required paperwork is completed and submitted to the Office of Financial Aid and Scholarships at ETSU before the priority deadline for the semester of the Consortium Agreement.

 What can I expect at the beginning of the semester?

-If all required paperwork is submitted by the consortium Agreement Deadline for the semester, then aid should be applied to your ETSU account within a few days of the first day of ETSU classes.
+If all required paperwork is submitted by the Consortium Agreement Priority Deadline for the semester, then aid should be applied to your ETSU account within a few days of the first day of ETSU classes.

 Things to Remember: